User Guide • Salesforce

 For one, when she suggested I replace the phrase “Please reference [table/figure/section]” to “See [table/figure/section]”, I advocated against using “See” because it could be ableist or potentially ableist.
 She agreed to keep my original word choice.

-Additionally, because PUBS is built on top of Salesforce, she wanted to ensure that I was not using terminology that was too technical or that may have a different meaning for the users (e.g., “widgets”).
+Additionally, because Pubs is built on top of Salesforce, she wanted to ensure that I was not using terminology that was too technical or that may have a different meaning for the users (e.g., “widgets”).
 Likewise, I wanted to ensure that I was not assuming any Salesforce knowledge of the users (e.g., “highlights panel”).
 I worked with her to finalize which Salesforce entities I was referring to as “tabs”, “subtabs”, “components”, and “sections” and ended up creating another section in the user guide titled “Basic Navigation” to explain some of the Salesforce entities.

 Review Process

 The internal stakeholders frequently reviewed and commented on my drafts at the same time that I was writing.
-Aside from the examples mentioned above about specific changes I was asked to make, there were also several instances where I needed to insert additional sections on content that was not mentioned in any of the training sessions.
+Aside from the examples mentioned above about specific word changes I was asked to make, there were also several instances where I needed to insert additional sections on content that was not mentioned in any of the training sessions.
 For those, I simply had to ask the SMEs to walk me through the user flows in the product to craft the new sections.
 With these additions, I felt even more assured that my user guide would supplement, rather than duplicate, the training sessions.

 Final Thoughts

 I am very grateful to have had the opportunity to create an exhaustive user guide for a big client.
 I am especially grateful to my manager and teammates who agreed to let me take on this project even while knowing that I was new to the company, the team, the role, and the product.
-Through this opportunity, I learned the importance of having a rationale for each word, sentence, paragraph, and section that I write; technical writing is a user-focused craft, and if you can’t explain your reasoning to fellow teammates and stakeholders, you can’t be sure your audience will understand the content you deliver.
+Through this opportunity, I learned the importance of having a rationale for each word, sentence, paragraph, and section that I write; technical writing is a user-focused craft, and if you can’t explain your reasoning to fellow teammates and stakeholders, you can’t be sure your audience will understand the content you deliver either.

 Upon submitting the user guide, I was complimented by the Director of Quality in our company-wide peer bonus Slack channel.
 This project was both challenging and rewarding, and I look forward to more opportunities like it.